Xunnamius/msft-todo-backup/README.md

 msft-todo-backup backup
 ```

-Or you can backup specific lists:
+Or you can backup specific lists by their display name:

 ```shell
 msft-todo-backup backup list-1 list-2 list-3